Moldavian Autonomous Soviet Socialist Republic: History

 Collectivization in the MASSR was even more fast-paced than in Ukraine and was reported to be complete by summer 1931.
 This was accompanied by the deportation of about 2,000 families to Kazakhstan.

-In 1932 and 1933 another famine, known as Holodomor in Ukraine, occurred, with tens of thousands of peasants dying of starvation.
+In 1932 and 1933 another famine, known as the Holodomor in Ukraine, occurred, with tens of thousands of peasants dying of starvation.
 During the famine, thousands of inhabitants tried to escape over the Dniester, despite the threat of being shot.
 The most notable such incident happened near the village Olănești on February 23, 1932, when 40 persons were shot.
 This was reported in European newspapers by survivors.
 The Soviet side reported this as an escape of "kulak elements subverted by Romanian propaganda."

-On 30 October 1930, from an improvised studio in Tiraspol, started broadcasting in Romanian language a Soviet radio of 4 kW whose main purpose was the anti-Romanian propaganda to Bessarabia between Prut and Dniester.
-In the context in which a new radio mast, M. Gorky, built in 1936 in Tiraspol, allowed a greater coverage of the territory of Moldova, the Romanian state broadcaster started in 1937 to build Radio Basarabia, to counter Soviet propaganda.
+On 30 October 1930, a 4 kW Soviet radio station began broadcasting in Romanian to Bessarabia (between the Prut and the Dniester, then part of Romania) from an improvised studio in Tiraspol; its main purpose was anti-Romanian propaganda.
+In the context in which a new radio mast, M. Gorky, built in 1936 in Tiraspol, allowed a greater coverage of the territory of Moldavia, the Romanian state broadcaster started in 1937 to build Radio Basarabia, to counter Soviet propaganda.